Showing posts with label developer & game insights. Show all posts

 Update: Just to keep all of the Pink Haired Link images in one place, here's a cool feature from a Famitsu issue from 1992

 I've had that manga online for ages, on the old main site, (the better scans on archive.org are new,) but so many fans and other sites in the early days would blow off manga (and my scanning work and site) as "not real Zelda content."
-The ones that would try to post about it or my site would often have their posts deleted on forums.
+The ones that would try to post about it or my site would often have their posts deleted.
 Gatekeeping was an incredibly serious problem in the early days of the community.
 If you were not one of the popular, male, webmasters you were very often shut down and blocked out.
-I'm serious, there were full page rants about female run sites and problems with content deemed female-oriented on some of the old.
-Shout-out to the most overt of them: Mike, aka TSA.
+I'm serious, there were full page rants about female run sites and problems with content deemed female-oriented.
+Like this on what was often said to be the most popular site at the time:

 So it's just been overlooked for 35 years when this question would get asked.
 Which is a huge shame.
 Wanpakku, Naughty Comics, sometimes translated as One Pack, was a division of Tokuma Shoten: the publisher Nintendo always officially used back then.
 And Wanpakku did the Japanese version of Tips and Tactics that Nintendo translated and released officially in the US